eudoxia0/eudoxia0.github.io/article/_posts/2023-01-16-how-australs-linear-type-checker-works.md

 [intro]: https://borretti.me/article/introducing-austral

-This article is a walkthrough of the Austral compiler's linearity checker: the compiler pass that enforces the linear type rules.
+This article is a walkthrough of the Austral compiler's linearity checker; the compiler pass that enforces the linear type rules.

 # The Goal